HRithIkGowDA/Election-2019/README.md

 # BlockChainVoting

 A blockchain-based E-voting system, created as the final year project of Vidyavardhaka College of Engineering.
-Teammates include me, Vikram and Mehta
+Teammates include me(Hrithik Gowda), Vikram and Mehta

 ## Build Setup